senoldogann/YouTube-Video-Downloader-Web-Application/README.md

+!!IMPORTANT
+This project is for educational purposes only and does not target anything illegal in any way.

 # YouTube-Video-Downloader-Web-Application
 This project is a web-based application built with Flask and yt-dlp that allows users to download YouTube videos directly from their browser.
 It provides an intuitive and user-friendly interface where users can paste the URL of the video they wish to download.
 The application supports downloading videos in various formats (MP4, WebM, etc.) and quality options (video + audio, or best available).